 Loughborough University Staff can view Loughborough's submissions to REF 2021 here.

 This section contains a range of detailed self-help resources for Impact Case Study authors, and those supporting them, offering practical guidance and tips in relation to defining and articulating your impact; evidencing and measuring your impact; writing your Impact Case Study; and reviewing your Impact Case Study.

 Loughborough University Submission to REF (LUSTRE)

-LUSTRE meetings are scheduled for the Spring 2019 and 2020.
-All REF UoA Teams will receive guidance on their progress from internal and external advisors including PVC(R), PVC(E), REF Panel reps, senior staff, Research Policy and Planning, Planning Team.
+LUSTRE meetings were held in Spring 2019, Winter 2019-20, Spring 2020 and Spring 2021.
+All REF UoA Teams received guidance on their progress from internal and external advisors including PVC(R), PVC(E), REF Panel reps, senior staff, Research Policy and Planning, Planning Team.
 Chair: PVC(R).
 Contact: Elizabeth Gadd & Angela Crawford, Research Office.
-Email: email@example.com
+Email: firstname.lastname@example.org